U.S. men’s curling finds the difference between gold and bronze is both vast and tiny

 “Everybody dreams of coming to the Olympics and winning a gold medal,” Shuster said.
 “You lose a semifinal, and that dream ends.”

 The United States found a formidable opponent in British skip Bruce Mouat, a 27-year-old from Stirling, Scotland, who rose quickly to the top of a sport he sure seems to enjoy — Mouat wrote his dissertation at Edinburgh Napier University on the topic, “How do we get more participation and retention in curling through events?”
 Mouat entered these Olympics as the baddest (curling) man on the planet, perched at No. 1 in the curling world rankings, which exist.
-He validated that status here, guiding Britain to an 8-1 round robin record and the top seed.
+He validated that status here, guiding Britain to an 8-1 round-robin record and the top seed.

 But Shuster and the United States had his number.
-Coming into Thursday night, Shuster had beaten Mouat in six of their last seven meetings dating back to 2018, including the past three.
+Coming into Thursday night, Shuster had beaten Mouat in six of their past seven meetings dating back to 2018, including the past three.
 That one British loss in the Olympic tournament?
 Shuster hung it on Mouat this past Friday, 9-7.

 The Brits played for a “blank” in the first end to keep the “hammer,” bypassing an easy one point so they could maintain the crucial advantage of the final shot.
 Data supported the move — Mouat, young and analytical, is kind of like curling’s answer to Brandon Staley.